mirzu/headless-training-book/4_0-introduction-to-express.md

 ## Your first Express Application

 Lets build a basic express app, with routes, some middleware and a template engine.
-All this work will take place in the `0-introduction-to-express` folder in the `workspace` directory.
+All this work will take place in the folder `train-headless/workspace/node/introduction-to-express`.

 > This directory should empty, except for a `.gitkeep` file.